 The major advantage of NFC is its flexibility.

 Storing different types of information and changing it on a whim is possible without ever creating a new NFC tag.
 An owner can simply overwrite the information currently on the tag and create new info.
-Additionally, with Townsend Tech Tools brand owners can alter the endpoints on

 The power of NFC means the technology can often work best when embedded in consumer products – creating an authentic connection between brands and customers.
 This connection can be leveraged throughout the entire customer journey, from pre-purchase to post-purchase.